-13 Climate change mitigation and adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, protection and restoration of biodiversity and ecosystems.
+13 Climate change mitigation and adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, protection and restoration of biodiversity and ecosystems, and the transition to a sustainable food system.

 14 The rating scale ranges from energy classes between A (highest energy performance class) and G (lowest energy performance class).